scvsar/respondr-lite/README.md

 ### Local Development

-For local development and testing:
+For local development and testing, you have several options:

+#### Option 1: Direct Development (Recommended for active development)
 ```powershell
 # Backend development
 cd backend